coursera/shift/README.md

 ***Calling ShiftManager.getInstance() before calling ShiftManager.initialize() will throw an exception!***

 ### Shift Value
-There are 4 types of ShiftValues:
+There are 5 types of ShiftValues:

  - ShiftString
  - ShiftBoolean
  - ShiftInteger
  - ShiftFloat
+ - ShiftStringArraySelector

 Each ShiftValue takes a Category, Description and Author as Strings, a boolean that determines if the application will restart when this ShiftValue is changed, and the default value for this specific ShiftValue.